-On the IMS Menu that follows, select the Target Database option.
+On the IMS Menu that follows, select Option 2, Target Database.
 The IMS Target Data Base Specification (ABX\$FFDB) panel opens with the name of the current session displayed at the top of the panel.
 On this panel, provide the following information: